z390development/z390/doc/user_guide/z390/commands.md

 ### asml

-Run mz390, az390, and lz390 to expand MLC macro assembler source, assemble, and link to generate 390 load module.
+Run mz390, az390, and lz390 to expand macro assembler source, assemble, and link to generate 390 load module.
+The default extension for the input source file is MLC

 ###	asmlg

-Run mz390, az390, lz390 and ez390 to expand MLC macro source, assemble, link,
+Run mz390, az390, lz390 and ez390 to expand macro source, assemble, link,
 and execute 390 load module.
+The default extension for the input source file is MLC

 ### link